UK SCAD research

-The UK research project at the Leicester Cardiovascular Biomedical Research Unit is funded by the British Heart Foundation and the National Institute for Health Research Rare Diseases Translational Research Collaboration.
+The UK research project at the Leicester Cardiovascular Biomedical Research Centre is funded by the National Institute for Health Research and Beat SCAD.

 The research was patient-led from the start when Rebecca Breslin (Chair of Beat SCAD, pictured seated above), approached Dr David Adlam (pictured second from the right above), having made contact with a number of SCAD patients in the UK.
-More than 300 patients are registered for the research and currently the project has funding to do in-depth tests on 100 SCAD patients.
+More than 500 patients are now registered for the research.

 The photo above was taken in August 2013 at a meeting between 14 SCAD patients, Dr Adlam and Dr Gulati (pictured far right) from the Mayo Clinic at the Leicester Coronary Biomedical Research Unit.

 One current area of interest where Beat SCAD is providing funding is proteomics.
 We asked Dr David Adlam to explain what that means.